Discover Free Texas Marriage Records: License Lookup Resource

 Texas State Library & Archives Commission – Headquarters

-Lorenzo de Zavala State Archives and Library Building
+Lorenzo de Zavala State Archives & Library Building

 Capitol Complex, 1201 Brazos St